tingkaiwu/nba-shot-visualization/README.md

 ## Introduction

-Photo Social Circle was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is a geo & photo based social media site, and I built it by React and token-based server-side user authentication (JWT).
+NBA Shot Visualization was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a dashboard to visualize NBA individual player’s shot data using React, D3.js and Styled-Component backed by API from stats.nba.com, including a shot chart and user profile view.
 The purpose of this project was to learn how to use React to develop a morden framework frontend.
-In addition, I also created features, such as create/browse/search nearby posts, with GeoLocation API and Google Map API.
-Used Google Vision API to provide a face detection model, and integrate the model with the Go service.
-[The backend of this project](https://github.com/tingkaiwu/around-backend) was create in Golang, and used Elasticsearch (GCE) to provide geo-based search features
+In addition, I also created 4 filters and 2 shot themes (hexbin and scatter) to provide more customized choice on shot chart, and built an autocomplete player search bar providing a player’s suggestion list (image and name).

 ## Requirement